 Fully Functional And Visually Appealing

 That is why in many cases the patient may choose partial dentures.
 Once the artificial tooth has been created, crowns will be fitted over the healthy teeth as a way to support the artificial tooth.
 This type of dental appliance is permanently cemented to healthy teeth producing a fully functional and visually appealing type of restoration.
 With more options than ever before, patients are able to enjoy a better quality of life and overall better dental health and oral hygiene.
-Contact your Walnut Creek dentist, Dr. Darvishzadeh at Walnut Creek Dental for more information on dental bridges as compared to partial dentures and which will be best for your particular dental needs.
+Contact your Walnut Creek dentist, Dr. Darvishzadeh at Walnut Creek Dental for more information on dental bridges vs partial dentures and which will be best for your particular dental needs.